 According to a recent forecast by Forrester Analytics, spending on application security solutions is expected to grow to $7.1 billion by 2023, implying a 16.4 percent compound annual growth rate from 2017.

-In 2021 alone, attacks on software supply chains have surged by a whopping 650 percent.
+In 2021 alone, attacks on software supply chains surged by a whopping 650 percent.
 Open source projects can be particularly vulnerable if not implemented and maintained properly for the enterprise.
 Hackers try to infiltrate the enterprise software supply chain, which consists not only of third-party components, but also of the CI/CD systems, source code management tools, communication networks, and IDEs.

 At Vaadin we pay particular attention to these weak points to ensure your enterprise applications are secure.